Call of The Zodiac (Prologue)

 “Grandmother,” Gitana whispered.
 “They are closing in.
 How much farther must we journey until we’ve reached the caves?”

 Madam Dulca frowned.
-“Hush child!” she snapped.
+“Quiet!” she snapped.
 “I am aware of their presence.
 We shall not travel far.”

 The buildings of the town fell away behind them as they quickly dove into the greenery of trees.
 They broke into a run.
 The trail was vague and seemed to twist sharply at odd angles, vanishing into random shrubbery and clusters of old, gnawed trees leaning askew to the sides.
 Gitana glanced back over her shoulder at her hobbling grandmother.
 The old woman shot her a warning look.
 Run.
 Do not waste time fussing over me.
 She spared herself a brief look at the sky.
 The last of the sun’s rays were dipping over the horizon, submerging the forest into a rapidly growing darkness.